 The sub-regional framework has confirmed the intended footprint for urban expansion within Karnup.
 The area shown for future urban development is identified to be delivered post 2031.

-The City is committed to progress preparation of the District Structure Plan at its earliest opportunity, where appropriate.
-Presently, the City is liaising with the Department of Planning, Lands and Heritage to understand technical detail in relation to key implications of the frameworks.
+We are committed to progress preparation of the District Structure Plan at its earliest opportunity, where appropriate.
+We are currently liaising with the Department of Planning, Lands and Heritage to understand technical detail in relation to key implications of the frameworks.

 It is also noted that the State Government has suspended the preparation of the Strategic Assessment for Perth and Peel Regions (SAPPR).
-The City is liaising with State Government agencies to determine if there are any implications from the announcement.
+We are liaising with State Government agencies to determine if there are any implications from the announcement.
 Further details are contained below.

 Why prepare a District Structure Plan?